 Sotheby’s auction of avant-garde Soviet art, held in Moscow in 1988, introduced to the West a generation of painters and sculptors who for years had been unable to exhibit their works in public.

-olomon, who covered the auction for a British magazine, offers an intimate, thoughtful glimpse of Moscow’s and Leningrad’s artistic vanguards, walking on ice in the unpredictable thaw of glasnost.
-Works range from Ilya Kabakov’s obsessive re-creation of a Moscow communal apartment, citadel of misery, to painter Larissa Zvezdochetova’s witty, kitschy demolition of communist propaganda.
+Solomon, who covered the auction for a British magazine, offers an intimate, thoughtful glimpse of Moscow’s and Leningrad’s artistic vanguards, walking on ice in the unpredictable thaw of glasnost.
+Works range from Ilya Kabakov’s obsessive re-creation of a Moscow communal apartment, Citadel of Misery, to painter Larissa Zvezdochetova’s witty, kitschy demolition of communist propaganda.
 This community of artists realizes that the new freedom may be rescinded overnight.
-To Solomon, their work “is a warning, a sustained message . . . that says, simply, ‘Beware, and remember.’”
+To Solomon, their work “is a warning, a sustained message… that says, simply, ‘Beware, and remember.’”

 Russian: The Irony Tower. Советские художники во времена гласности

 Translator: Ирина Колисниченко / Irina Kolisnichenko.
 Moscow: Гараж / Ад Маргинем (Garage / Ad Marginem), October 2013.